Zheyuan-Lin/QuickEscape_Back/data/README.md

-# Data Extraction Module for QuickEscape
+# Data Extractor

 ## About

 This module is created to extract, process, and organize city, flight, and accommodation data from various sources such as `Booking.com` and `ITA Matrix` to provide the user with the best travel options.

-Automated data extraction is performed using `requests`, `Selenium`, and `BeautifulSoup` to scrape data from the web.
+Automated data extraction is performed using `requests` and `Selenium` to scrape data from the web.
 The extracted data is then processed and stored in a `postgresql` database for further use.

 **Author**: Yichi "Jeremy" Zhang